 Polls will be open on election day from seven (7) AM until seven (7) PM local time.
 To determine your polling place, check your voter information card, contact our office or lookup your polling location here.

 You will be asked to show a photo and signature identification when you go to the polls to vote.
-Acceptable forms of photo identification include:
+Acceptable forms of photo identification include a valid and current:

 - Florida driver's license

 - Florida identification card issued by the Department of Highway Safety and Motor Vehicles